 The small apartment where I lived after the divorce was nice.
 A small private deck shaded by two giant redwoods was just outside the main room.
-I spent afternoons and evenings there reading my latest acquisitions from the local book fair; classic psychology from Jung, James, and Fromm were valued discoveries.
+I spent afternoons and evenings on the deck reading my latest acquisitions from the local book fair; classic psychology from Jung, James, and Fromm were valued discoveries.
 After raising three beautiful children and struggling through a difficult twenty-year relationship, I relished the time alone.
 I gratefully welcomed the quiet apartment; but soon came to hate it.

 I couldn’t do it.
 I couldn’t be alone.
-They say we must learn to be alone first, then we can enjoy a relationship.
-Sometimes a single defined route doesn’t work for everybody.
+They say we must learn to be alone first, then we can enjoy the healthy bonds of a relationship.
+Sometimes old wisdom isn't practical for everybody in every situation.

-The drive to escape loneliness can be powerful, conflicting with the fear of a miserable relationship.
+The drive to escape loneliness can be powerful, conflicting with fears of another miserable relationship.
 In the end, for me, it worked out.
 I met a cute gal and married.
 I still have fears.
 But the fears are easier to confront when enjoying security, love and companionship.
 Now and then, however, I long for the peaceful solitude of the redwood shaded deck that I hated so much.